Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Improvement via a Compact Representation of RNGs

-Finally, we need to explain how to maintain the $s$-net during the algorithm.
-The following lemma shows how we can compute an $s$-net for $\RNG_{i+s}$, provided that we have an $s$-net for $\RNG_i$ and the graph $H$ described in the proof of Lemma~\ref{lem:net_batch}, for each $i \in \{1, \dots, m\}$.
+Now that we have described how to use an $s$-net for $\RNG_i$ in order to process the edges $e_i, \dots, e_{i+s}$ of $E_R$, we need to explain how to maintain the $s$-net during the algorithm, i.e., how to construct an $s$-net for $\RNG_{i+s}$ after processing the edges $e_i, \dots, e_{i+s}$.
+The algorithm in the following lemma computes an $s$-net for $\RNG_{i+s}$, provided that we have an $s$-net for $\RNG_i$ as well as the graph $G$ as it is constructed in the proof of Lemma~\ref{lem:net_batch}, for each $i \in \{1, \dots, m\}$.